 Lancaster, Pennsylvania, has the benefit of having the care of one of the finest teams of specialists in the nation when it comes cancer care.
-Meet a few of them to the right.
 Our Regional Center for Cancer care is also an affiliate of the Penn State Hershey Cancer Institute.
 That means our cancer patients also benefit from access to the medical and surgical specialists and subspecialists of Penn State Hershey.

 We stress a multidisciplinary approach, bringing together the best medical minds with those who can provide post-diagnostic care and strive to make the experience of our cancer patients and their families as positive as possible.

 View All Regional Center for Cancer Care Services